robotframework/robotframework-RFCP-syllabus/Chapter_2_Getting_Started.md

 ### 2.6.3 Embedded Arguments / Using Behavior-Driven Specification

 > [!IMPORTANT]
-> LO-kw-arg-emb-how Recall how to use enbedded arguments.
+> LO-kw-arg-emb-how Recall how to use embedded arguments.
 (K1)

 Embedded Arguments are mainly used when writing Behavior-Driven Specification.
 Embedded Arguments are part of the keyword name as described in [2.5.2.3 Embedded Arguments](Chapter_2_Getting_Started.md#2523-embedded-arguments).